'The Past Isn't Done With Us,' Says 'Hamilton' Creator Lin-Manuel Miranda

 Listen, I'm a musical theater composer because I couldn't be just a musical theater actor.
 If I'd settled for being a musical theater actor I'd be hopefully auditioning for a bus-and-truck [production] of West Side Story somewhere. ...
 The realization landed on me early, like there's no life for you in musical theater because there are no parts.
 And In the Heights [Miranda's first Broadway production] really came out of a result of seeing [and] writing what I saw as missing in the musical theater canon for Latinos, and really as simple as: Can we not be holding knives in a gang in the '50s?
 Because that exists.
 And like, what do we have to show for it nearly 50 years later?

 And so every time I write a piece of theater, I'm trying to get us on the board.
 And that continued with Hamilton, of, how can we write the parts that I didn't see existing?
 Really, the only thing I saw that really gave me permission to write musicals was Rent, which was an incredibly diverse cast.
 And I went from being a fan of musicals to writing musicals when I saw that show, because it was the thing that gave me permission.
-It was contemporary and it had Latino actors and Black actors, and it told me you're allowed to write what you know into a show.
+It was contemporary, and it had Latino actors and Black actors, and it told me you're allowed to write what you know into a show.
 No other musical had told me that. ...
 It's been gratifying to see how these shows Heights and Hamilton in particular, not only provide employment, but also provide like permission and amplification of a lot of other voices.

 On this work being ongoing

 I never bought into the illusion that the Obamas being in the White House ended racial issues in our country.
 Just the same way I used to get the question all the time in that first year of, "Now that Hamilton's here, do you feel like Broadway will be more diverse?"
 And I was like, no, because shows take years to develop.
-And I know what's in the pipeline and it's not [diverse].
+And I know what's in the pipeline, and it's not [diverse].
 Next year is going to be even whiter than this year was. ...
 I gird myself for the whiplash in both the country and the particular corner of the world that is theater.

 On being a Puerto Rican kid

 I went to a school with not a lot of other Latino kids.
 I think [there was] one other Puerto Rican kid in my grade.
 And so for me, it was this fantastic secret.
-And my parents were so proudly Puerto Rican and so pro-learning [our] heritage that I was proud that I got extra Three Kings Day on top of Christmas. ...
+And my parents were so proudly Puerto Rican and so pro-learning [of our] heritage that I was proud that I got extra Three Kings Day on top of Christmas. ...

 I also would spend my summers on [Puerto Rico], this beautiful island where my grandparents both worked.
-My grandmother ran a travel agency and my grandfather was a bank manager.
+My grandmother ran a travel agency, and my grandfather was a bank manager.
 And I bounced between their businesses eating candy and left to my own devices, exploring town, and was sort of spoiled rotten in this incredible landscape. ...

 So it to me, it felt additive.
 But it also wasn't something I brought to school much.
 And I think a lot of In the Heights was me learning to bring all of myself in the room.
 I let most folks call me Lin.
 My parents and my wife call me Lin-Manuel, and a lot of what In the Heights was about was bringing Lin-Manuel into the same room where Lin was writing musicals and sort of using all of myself to write.